Kiss Army: History

 In January 1975, Starkey and Evans, two teenage Kiss fans from Terre Haute, Indiana, began contacting local radio station WVTS in an effort to get Kiss music played.
 After being repeatedly turned down by program director Rich Dickerson, Starkey and Evans began calling WVTS claiming to be "the Kiss Army."
 They also sent letters to the station and signed them, "Bill Starkey–President of the Kiss Army," and "Jay Evans–Field Marshall."
 By July 1975, WVTS had begun to play Kiss records, often referring to the Kiss Army.
 Some of the letters included threats to blow up the station.
 Before long, listeners started calling the station asking how they could enlist.

 Dickerson worked with Starkey and Evans to provide advance promotion for a Kiss concert at the new Hulman Civic-University Center in Terre Haute.
 Before the show, Kiss publicist Alan Miller contacted Starkey to discuss the Kiss Army.
 At Miller's request, Starkey and Evans took phone calls on the air at WVTS to recruit as many members as possible for the Kiss Army.
 As a result of these efforts, the November 21 show sold out (10,000 seats).
 During the concert, Starkey was brought on stage and given a plaque by Kiss.

 Soon after the Terre Haute concert, the Kiss Army became the official fan club of the group.
 In 1976, Kiss manager Bill Aucoin requested Howard Marks Inc. to create an official Kiss Army logo.
-The logo was designed by Dennis Woloch, longtime KISS art director from a concept by his co-worker Vincent DiGerlando.
+The logo was designed by Dennis Woloch, who also designed about 16 album covers for KISS.
+He got the concept from Vincent DiGerlando his longtime friend and co-worker.
 Order forms for the Kiss Army first appeared with this new official logo in 1976's Destroyer.
 Former head of Kiss merchandising Ron Boutwell estimated that the fan club (at its peak) earned US$5,000 per day, and had nearly 100,000 members.

+In 1980, Australian comedian Garry McDonald, in his Norman Gunston guise, released a single, 'Kiss Army', parodying both the fan club and the seemingly mindless devotion of Kiss fans.
+The song's music is strongly reminiscent of 'I Was Made for Loving You'.
+It reached the Top 20 in Australia.

 After a period of inactivity, Kiss announced the relaunch of the Kiss Army as the group's official fan club on August 23, 2007.
 On May 29, 2008, Condoleezza Rice, the United States Secretary of State, enlisted in the Kiss Army.

-In celebration of the Kiss Army's 35th anniversary, November 21, 2010 was declared "Kiss Army Day" in Terre Haute.
+In celebration of the Kiss Army's 35th anniversary, November 21, 2010, was declared "Kiss Army Day" in Terre Haute.
 Starkey served as a guest DJ for local rock radio station WWVR.

+On March 27, 2025, the band announced a Las Vegas residency titled ‘Kiss Army Storms Vegas’ in celebration of the fan clubs 50th anniversary.The residency is scheduled to take place from November 14–16 at the Virgin Hotel Las Vegas.